altairengineering/Altair-RapidMiner-Install-Tools/Docker-Anzo/README.md

 * Add Distributed Unstructured

 ### Minimum requirements:
 Docker system with 30 GB of RAM.
-Ubuntu linux 2404 has been tested.
-Docker for Desktop (windows) is untested.
+Ubuntu linux 2404 has been tested as well as Rancher on MacOS desktop.
+Docker for Desktop (windows) is yet untested.

 ### Installation: